Case 3 Prototype First

 Standard Software Reuse ≤20% — Mostly custom (minimal reuse)

 Why 5 functions produce 7 930 pd — the same function count as Case 1, but 2.2× more labor.
 Zero-to-One Breakthrough + New Computer Type + New Operating System act as a labor multiplier.
-Innovation is not free — and the calculator makes that cost explicit.
+Innovation is not free — and the calculator makes that effort explicit.

 5. Report View

-Team configuration: TA=5, PP=5, TP=1, WP=1, IM=1 | Fund: 235 days/year per FTE
+Engineering resource allocation: TA=5, PP=5, TP=1, WP=1, IM=1 | Annual working time: 235 days/year per FTE

 Horizon Stage Product Stage Labor (pd) Team (FTE) Time from Start Status

-H1 PP — Preliminary Project Prototype ← checkpoint 755 5 1.43 yrs Funded
+H1 PP — Preliminary Project Prototype ← checkpoint 755 5 1.43 yrs Active Scope

 H2 TP — Technical Project MVP 923 1 5.36 yrs Frozen